-For a detailed summary of planning issues under the SECURE Act for trusts as beneficiaries, including Natalie Choate's analysis for testing a trust beneficiary, see Item 4.d.-e. of Estate Planning Current Developments and Hot Topics (December 2023) found here.
+For a detailed summary of planning issues under the SECURE Act for trusts as beneficiaries, including Natalie Choate's analysis for testing a trust beneficiary, see Item 4.d.-e. of Estate Planning

+Current Developments and Hot Topics (December 2023) found here.
 For a fairly detailed summary of highlights of the proposed regulations, see Item 4.d of Estate Planning Current Developments and Hot Topics 2022 (December 2022) found here.
 For a much more detailed discussion of planning issues in light of the SECURE Act, see Item 3 of Estate Planning Current Developments and Hot Topics (December 2020) found here.
 All of those documents are available at www.bessemertrust.com/for-professional-partners/advisor-insights.

-c.
-Life Expectancy Payments Must be Made During the 10-Year Period for Making Distributions to Designated Beneficiaries If the Owner Dies On or After the RBD.
+- c.
+Final Regulations Regarding Distribution Rules.
+The long-awaited final regulations for distributions from retirement plans and IRAs, including implementation of changes made by the SECURE Act (and some changes by the SECURE 2.0 Act) were released July 18, 2024, and published in the Federal Register on July 19, 2024.
+The final regulations largely follow the 2022 proposed regulations but include various clarifications and some significant changes.
+Some of the changes reflected in the final regulations are briefly summarized below. - (1) Effective Date.
+The required minimum distribution rules in the final regulations apply generally (at least with respect to the distribution discussed in this summary) for distributions in calendar years beginning in 2025.
+For earlier years, the preexisting final regulations apply, as adjusted for a "reasonable, good faith interpretation" of changes made in the SECURE Act, and for 2023 and 2024, changes in certain sections of the SECURE 2.0 Act. - (2) Retention of Requirement That Life Expectancy Payments Must be Made During the 10-Year Period for Making Distributions to Designated Beneficiaries If the Owner Dies On or After the RBD.
 This was a rather shocking change made in the proposed regulations.
-Planners (and the IRS, as discussed below regarding positions in IRS Publication 590-B), have believed that if the 10-year rule applied (i.e., for DBs who are not EBDs), no distributions were required until the end of the 10-year period.
-Indeed, the IRS has taken that position in official IRS publications.
-The proposed regulations, however, provide that if the decedent dies after the RBD naming a DB, distributions must continue to be made over the greater of the life expectancy of the participant or of the DB during the 10-year period (Prop.
-Reg. §1.401(a)(9)-5(d)(1)(ii)), and the full account must be distributed by December 31 of the tenth year (Prop.
-Reg. §1.401(a)(9)-5(e)(2)).
+Planners (and the IRS in a position taken at one point in IRS Publication 590-B) had believed that if the 10-year rule applied (i.e., for DBs who are not EBDs), no distributions were required until the end of the 10-year period.
+Indeed, the IRS had taken that position in official IRS publications, but the IRS took a different position in the proposed and final regulations.
+The final regulations retain the provisions in the proposed regulations, providing that if the decedent dies after the RBD naming a DB, distributions must continue to be made over the greater of the life expectancy of the participant or of the DB during the 10-year period (Reg. §1.401(a)(9)-5(d)(1)), and the full account must be distributed by December 31 of the tenth year after the year of death (Reg. §1.401(a)(9)-5(e)(2)).
 If the decedent dies before the RBD naming a DB, no distributions are required annually, but the full account must be distributed by December 31 of the tenth year.
-Prop.
-Regs. §1.401(a)(9)-3(c)(3) & §1.401(a)(9)-3(c)(5)(i)(B).
+Regs. §1.401(a)(9)-3(c)(5)(i)(B).

-Thus, whether the owner dies before the RBD or on or after the RBD is critically important under the proposed regulations as to whether distributions must be made during the 10-year period following the owner's death.
-(For a Roth IRA, the owner is deemed to have died before the RBD, so no annual payments are required during the 10-year period even if the owner actually died on or after the RBD, Prop.
+Thus, whether the owner dies before the RBD or on or after the RBD is critically important under the regulations as to whether distributions must be made during the 10-year period following the owner's death.
+(For a Roth IRA, the owner is deemed to have died before the RBD, so no annual payments are required during the 10-year period even if the owner actually died on or after the RBD.
 Reg. §1.408-8(b)(1)(ii).)